privatenumber/lintroll/README.md

 - `eslint.config.js`: A standard JavaScript file for ESLint configuration, suitable for projects not using TypeScript.

+> [!NOTE]
-Note: when creating an ESLint config file, you must manually add the `pvtnbr` config.
+> When creating your own ESLint config file, you must manually add the `pvtnbr` config.
 Read the section below to learn how.

 ## ESLint setup

-When using `eslint`, the [flat configuration format](https://eslint.org/docs/latest/use/configure/configuration-files-new) requires that a `eslint.config.js` is created at your project root.
-This file is used to configure ESLint, and is where you can add the `pvtnbr` config.
+To use the `eslint` command, create a [flat configuration](https://eslint.org/docs/latest/use/configure/configuration-files-new) file `eslint.config.js` at your project root.

 > [!TIP]
-> If you're using TypeScript, you can use `eslint.config.ts` with the `lint` command from the previous section.
+> If you'd like to use TypeScript for your config file (`eslint.config.ts`), use the `lint` command from the previous section.
+The `eslint` command only supports `eslint.config.js`.

 ### Simple config
-If you want a simple setup with no customizations, create the following `eslint.config.js`:
+If you want a simple setup with no customization, create the following `eslint.config.js`:

 Module:
 ```js